-- Describe your company's structure, ownership, product lines, and customer base, including domestic and foreign facilities for research and production. - Please describe how previous R&D successes (especially with USABC or DOE) have been incorporated into the current proposal. - Please describe the company's experience (if any) in the high volume manufacture of cell active materials (cathode and/or anode). - If publicly owned, include the last 3 years of Annual, 10k, and 10Q Reports.
-If privately held, include the last 3 years of Balance Sheets, Income Statements, and a Sources & Uses of Funds Statement. - Enclose a copy of your company's Business Plan for areas related to electrochemical energy storage technology. - Describe the resources (headcount, expenses, and facilities) devoted to electrochemical energy storage technology development for the previous three years, currently, and forecasted through 2020. - Describe the modeling methods your company uses to estimate costs at sales volumes of 500 MT/year and greater. - Do you currently hold any licenses and/or patents or pending patent applications for advanced electrochemical energy storage technology and manufacturing processes?
-If so, please describe.
-Are there any restrictions on licensing this technology to the Consortium?
+- Describe your company's structure, ownership, product lines, and customer base, including domestic and foreign facilities for research and production. - Please describe how previous R&D successes (especially with USABC or DOE) have been incorporated into the current proposal. - Please describe the company's experience (if any) in the high volume manufacture of thermal management systems and integrated solutions for Li-ion batteries. - If publicly owned, include the last 3 years of Annual, 10k, and 10Q Reports.
+If privately held, include the last 3 years of Balance Sheets, Income Statements, and a Sources & Uses of Funds Statement. - Enclose a copy of your company's Business Plan for areas related to electrochemical energy storage technology and/or thermal management systems. - Describe the resources (headcount, expenses, and facilities) devoted to electrochemical energy storage and thermal management system technology development for the previous three years, currently, and forecasted through the expected project period of performance.